 We collect personal information from you in the application and any other relevant forms to be able to process your application, administer your investment and comply with any relevant laws.
 If you do not provide us with your relevant personal information, we will not be able to do so.
+In some circumstances we may disclose your personal information to the Responsible Entity's related entities or service providers that perform a range of services on our behalf, and which may be located overseas.

-Privacy laws apply to our handling of personal information and we will collect, use and disclose your personal information in accordance with our privacy policy, which includes details about the following matters:
+Privacy laws apply to our handling of personal information, and we will collect, use and disclose your personal information in accordance with our privacy policy, which includes details about the following matters: